sintefmath/JutulDarcy.jl/docs/src/man/advanced/mpi.md

 ## Overview of parallel support

 There are two main ways of exploiting multiple cores in Jutul/JutulDarcy: Threads are automatically used for assembly and can be used for parts of the linear solve.
 If you require the best performance, you have to go to MPI where the linear solvers can use a parallel [BoomerAMG preconditioner](https://hypre.readthedocs.io/en/latest/solvers-boomeramg.html) via [HYPRE.jl](https://github.com/fredrikekre/HYPRE.jl).
+In addition, there is experimental GPU support described in [GPU support](@ref).

 ### MPI parallelization